SaphCode/Paperw8/README.md

-# GrassbergerPartners
+# Paperw8
- Website to track the success of Grassberger Partners.
+ Website to track the success of Paperweight.

 # How to install
 - Make sure you have the latest Python installation.